purdue-cs193-fall-2019/homework-1-GoHarish/index.md

+#Gowri's First CS193 Homework
+-Lectures
+-No exams
+-Information about the call outs
+-Nice TAs

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.